19hours/sg-statutes/Acts/Bankruptcy Act.md

 (a) application or copy of an application in bankruptcy;

-[42/2005 wef 01/04/2006]

 (b) order or certificate or copy of an order or certificate made by the court in bankruptcy;

-(c) instrument, affidavit or document or copy of an instrument, affidavit or document made or used in the course of any bankruptcy proceedings or other proceedings had under this Act,
+(c) instrument, affidavit or document or copy of an instrument, an affidavit or a document made or used in the course of any bankruptcy proceedings or other proceedings had under this Act,

 shall, if it appears to be sealed with the seal of the court or purports to be signed by any judge thereof, or is certified as a true copy by the Registrar, be receivable in evidence in all legal proceedings whatever.

+[42/2005]

 ### Swearing of affidavits